 The West Panhandle Bear Management Unit includes Escambia, Holmes, Okaloosa, Santa Rosa and Walton counties and contains the Eglin subpopulation, named after the Eglin Air Force Base.
 The plan’s objectives for the West Panhandle BMU are to maintain at least 200 bears with the necessary habitat to support them, and to reduce human-bear conflicts, vehicle-related bear deaths and habitat fragmentation.
 In 2002, the FWC estimated 63 to 101 bears lived in the Eglin subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2015, the FWC estimated there to be an average of 140 bears in the West Panhandle BMU.

 In October 2013, FWC held three public meetings in the West Panhandle BMU in the cities of Navarre, Fort Walton Beach, and Santa Rosa Beach.
 At the meetings, participants were asked to share their experiences with bears and bear management in the West Panhandle.
 Participants were also asked if they would like to work with the FWC on a Bear Stakeholder Group (BSG).
 BSGs are comprised of local businesses, waste service providers, law enforcement, FWC staff, residents, and government officials from cities, counties, and the state.
 In November 2013, the West Panhandle BSG began holding meetings to discuss local bear related issues and work collaboratively towards solutions.
 These meetings will continue into the future being held several times a year.

 Missed the public meetings but still want to be part of the Bear Stakeholder Group?
 Email us at: BearPlan@MyFWC.com